-7.CS.D.01 Recom

-to the design of

-based on analysi

-with the device.

-7.CS.D.01 Recommend improvements to the design of computing devices based on analysis of how peers interact with the device.

-8.CS.D.01 Recommend improvements to the design of computing devices based on an analysis of how a variety of users interact with the device.
+Domain: Computing Systems Practice(s): 3 3.3 By end of Grade 8 Standard: Devices 6.CS.D.01 Recommend improvements to the design of computing devices based on analysis of personal interaction with the device.
+6.CS.D.01 Recommend in to the design of computing based on analysis of how with the device. ing devices 8.CS.D.01 Recommend improvements to the design of computing devices based on an analysis of how a variety of users interact with the device.
 Clarification Statement: The study of human-computer interaction (HCI) can improve the design of devices, including both hardware and software.
 Students should make recommendations for existing devices (e.g., a laptop, phone, or tablet) or design their own components or interface (e.g., create their own controllers).
 Teachers can guide students to consider usability through several lenses, including accessibility, ergonomics, and ease of use.
 For example, assistive devices provide capabilities such as scanning written information and converting it to speech.

-Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2016 SCIENCE 2014 C&VE 2016 ISTE / WY DL GUIDELINES MS-ETS1-4 CV8.2.1, CV8.5.3 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH SL 8.1
+Wyoming Cross-Disciplinary Connections & ISTE Standards 2018 MATH 2014 C&VE 2016 ISTE / WY DL GUIDELINES MS-ETS1-4 CV8.2.1, CV8.5.3 2012 ELA 2018 SOCIAL STUDIES 2013 FINE & PERFORMING ARTS 2014 P.E. / 2012 HEALTH SL 8.1

-Standard:

-lardware &

-Software

-6.CS.HS.01 Identify ways that hardware and software are combined to collect and exchange data.

-7.CS.HS.01 Recommend improvements to software and hardware combinations used to collect and exchange data.

-8.CS.HS.01 Design and refine a project that combines hardware and software components to collect and exchange data.
+Domain: Computing Systems Practice(s): 5 5.1 By end of Grade 8 Standard: Hardware & Software 6.CS.HS.01 Identify ways that hardware and software are combined to collect and exchange data.
+7.CS.HS.01 Recommend to software and hardwa used to collect and exch re combinations 8.CS.HS.01 Design and refine a project that combines hardware and software components to collect and exchange data.
 Clarification Statement: Collecting and exchanging data involves input, output, storage, and processing.
 When possible, students should select the hardware and software components for their project designs by considering factors such as functionality, cost, size, speed, accessibility, and aesthetics.
 For example, components for a mobile app could include accelerometer, GPS, and speech recognition.
 The choice of a device that connects wirelessly through a Bluetooth connection versus a physical USB connection involves a tradeoff between mobility and the need for an additional power source for the wireless device.